Dan-Boat/PyESD/docs/source/index.rst

-2. **Report an Issue**: If you encounter bugs in the source code, feel that certain features are missing, or have suggestions for techniques to improve, you can open an issue on our GitHub repository: `[Open an Issue]<https://github.com/Dan-Boat/PyESD/issues>.
+2. **Report an Issue**: If you encounter bugs in the source code, feel that certain features are missing, or have suggestions for techniques to improve, you can open an issue on our GitHub repository: `Open an Issue <https://github.com/Dan-Boat/PyESD/issues>`_.
-We're also interested in contributions to enhance our documentation.
+We're also interested in your contributions to enhance our documentation.

 3. **Email Us**: Feel free to reach out to us via email at dannboateng@gmail.com.